OriolCanal/GPCRmd_server_VirtualMachine/README.md

 Now in /etc/pki/tls/certs should appear the ssl.conf file

-Edit this file and in the following part to include where the certificate can be found(SSLCertificateFile /etc/pki/tls/certs/gpcr.crt) :
+Edit the ssl.conf file using a text editor and include where the certificate can be found(SSLCertificateFile /etc/pki/tls/certs/gpcr.crt) :

 #Server Certificate:
 #Point SSLCertificateFile at a PEM encoded certificate.
 If